 This term is not strange, it even has a long-year history.
-It was coined by Richard Stallman in the 1980s, that was the time he started the GNU Project (for creating a free operating system) and founded Free Software Foundation ( for advocating on behalf of free software).
-Free Software refers that users can safely run, adapt, and redistribute without legal restraint.
-Free Software brings users four essential freedom:
+Richard Stallman coined it in the 1980s.
+At that time, he had started the GNU Project (for creating a free operating system) and founded the Free Software Foundation ( for advocating on behalf of free software).
+Besides, Free Software refers that users can safely run, adapt, and redistribute without legal restraint.
+Free Software brings users four essential freedom: Freedom in

-- Freedom in studying the way programs work and changing easily as you want
+- Studying the way programs work and changing easily as you want

-- Freedom in redistributing copies, which will really make sense if you want to help your neighbor
+- Redistributing copies, which will really make sense if you want to help your neighbor

-- Freedom in distributing copies of your modified versions to others
+- Distributing copies of your modified versions to others

 The Free Software Foundation created GPL stands for General Public License.
 This license shows that developers can distribute their software under to qualify it as free and ensure that it stays that way.

 Unlike Free Software, Freeware does not emphasize or refer to any freedoms and it has no clear definition.
 In short, we can explain Freeware as software that is available at no cost.
-It is still generally closed source or proprietary, Adobe reader and Skype are the two most typical example.
-You might see the case when game developers re-release old games as freeware, the code is still kept under wraps but the game is free to play.
+It is still generally closed source or proprietary.
+Adobe reader and Skype are the two most typical examples.
+You might see the case when game developers re-release old games as freeware.
+The code is still kept under wraps but the game is free to play.

 Open source solutions

 This is the software with source code available under a license that gives users the right to study, change, and distribute the software as their demands.
-This term appeared in 1988 from when a group of individuals pushed for a title that was less ambiguous than free software.
+This term appeared in 1988 when a group of individuals pushed for a title that was less ambiguous than free software.
 Open source solutions are the total of freedom to security, cost savings, transparency, and other pragmatic benefits.
-Like free software, open source solutions are distributed for free, but it does not mean that open source solutions have to be.
+Like the free software, they distributed open source solutions for free, but it does not mean that open source solutions have to be.

 Whether open Source Solutions Is Free Software?